devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 - `token` *string* Token string for service accounts

 ## devspace
-Defines the DevSpace including everything related to terminal, portForwarding, sync, and deployments.
+Defines the DevSpace including everything related to terminal, portForwarding, sync, and deployments:
+- `deployments` *DeploymentConfig array* the deployments to deploy to the target cluster
+- `services` *ServiceConfig array* DevSpace services that define common labelSelectors to use to select the correct pods
+- `terminal` *TerminalConfig* terminal configuration to use for devspace up/devspace enter
+- `autoReload` *AutoReloadConfig* additional paths to watch for changes to reload the build and deploy pipeline
+- `ports` *PortConfig array* the ports that should be forwarded by devspace from the cluster to localhost
+- `sync` *SyncConfig array* the paths that should be synced between your local machine and the remote containers

 ### devspace.deployments[]
 In this section, so called deployments are defined, which will be deployed to the target cluster on `devspace up`.